chef/chef-workstation/www/site/content/docs/chef-workstation/about.md

 #### Contributing to Chef Workstation

 We always welcome (and deeply appreciate!) new contributions to the project.
-The best way to start contributing to Chef Workstation during the beta period is to provide us with in-depth feedback by creating GitHub issues.
+The best way to start contributing to Chef Workstation is to provide us with in-depth feedback by creating GitHub issues.

 See the guidelines for [community contributions](https://docs.chef.io/community_contributions.html) and our [community guidelines](https://docs.chef.io/community_guidelines.html) for keeping the development of the project awesome for all contributors.